 Operational and Information Technology

-For example, last year we deployed new technology for the FBI’s Next Generation Identification System that enables us to process fingerprint transactions much faster and with more accuracy.
-The new Biometrics Technology Center also came online last year.
+For example, the new Biometrics Technology Center came online recently.
 This shared facility will enhance collaboration between the FBI’s Biometrics Center of Excellence and the Department of Defense’s (DOD) Biometrics Fusion Center.
-Together, these centers will advance centralized biometric storage, analysis, and sharing with state and local law enforcement, DOD, and others.
-The FY 2017 budget includes $7.4 million to operate and maintain this facility.
+Together, these centers will advance centralized biometric storage, analysis, and sharing with federal, state, and local law enforcement partners, DOD, and others.
+The FY 2018 budget request includes $7.4 million to operate and maintain the FBI’s share of this facility.

 FBI special agents and intelligence analysts need the best technological tools available to be responsive to the advanced and evolving threats that face our nation.
 Enterprise information technology must be designed so that it provides information to operational employees rather than forcing employees to conform to the tools available.
 IT equipment must be reliable and accessible, thus decreasing the time between information collection and dissemination.

-Being expected to respond to complex and ever-changing threats and crime problems is not new to the FBI.
+Being expected to respond to a wide range of complex and ever-changing threats and crime problems is not new to the FBI.
 Our success in meeting these challenges is, however, directly tied to the resources provided to the FBI.
 The resources the committee provides each year are critical for the FBI’s ability to address existing and emerging national security and criminal threats.

 I look forward to answering any questions you may have.